atifaziz/CSharpMinifier/README.md

 ## Installation

-To install the library for use in a project, see the various installation instructions on the library package page on NuGet
+To install the library for use in a project, do either:

     nuget install CSharpMinifier

+or for projects based on .NET Core SDK:

+    dotnet add package CSharpMinifier

+See also the various installation instructions on [the library package page on nuget.org][nupkg]

 To install the command-line application as .NET Core global tool, do:

     dotnet tool install -g CSharpMinifierConsole

 ## Usage

-Suppose the following C# source text loaded in a string variable called `source`:
+Suppose the following C# source text is loaded in a string variable called `source`:

 ```c#